xavivars/xv-random-quotes/readme.txt

 2. Activate the plugin on the 'Plugins' page in WordPress.
 3. Stray Random Quotes has its own menu.
 Check the overview page in "Quotes" > "Overview".
 All the rest will come naturally.

-_Please note:_: If you are not automatically upgrading via Wordpress, always **deactivate the older version** first and **delete the old 'stray-quotes' folder**.
+_Please note:_ If you are not automatically upgrading via Wordpress, always **deactivate the older version** first and **delete the old 'stray-quotes' folder**.
 It is not normally necessary to backup the quotes in the database unless so advised in the changelog or on the [plugin feed](http://code.italyisfalling.com/feed/).

 == Changelog ==